TriplyDB/Documentation/blog/2023-06-iiif/index.md

 ### Configuration Step 2 out of 2: JSON-LD Frame configuration

-When you visit the SPARQL Construct query [online](https://triplydb.com/Triply/-/queries/iris-iiif-manifest), you see the SPARQL Query Editor, the JSON-LD Frame Editor, and the REST API result all on one page (Figure 3).
-These tools allow us to configure REST APIs, including the IIIF Presentation API.
+When you visit the SPARQL Construct query [online](https://triplydb.com/Triply/-/queries/iris-iiif-manifest), you see the SPARQL Query Editor, the JSON-LD Frame Editor, and the RESTful API result all on one page (Figure 3).
+These tools allow us to configure RESTful APIs, including the IIIF Presentation API.

 <figure>
   <a href="https://triplydb.com/Triply/-/queries/iris-iiif-manifest" target="_blank">
     <img src="saved-query.png">
   </a>
   <figcaption>Figure 3 - Screenshot of a Saved Query in TriplyDB.
-The SPARQL Query Editor is shown at the top, the JSON-LD Frame Editor is shown in the middle, and the REST API result is displayed at the bottom.</figcaption>
+The SPARQL Query Editor is shown at the top, the JSON-LD Frame Editor is shown in the middle, and the RESTful API result is displayed at the bottom.</figcaption>
 </figure>

 JSON-LD Frames is an international standard that allows us to create JSON structures from linked data.
 Which structure we create, and how we create it from our linked dataset, is configured in a frame.
 For our current example, the frame looks as follows: